Live coding example

 Use of libraries

-You may install external libraries if you believe they help solve the problem faster or more clearly.
-However, you must:
+You may install external libraries if they help you solve the problem faster or clearer.
+The rule of thumb:

-- Explain what the library does and why it is relevant here.
+- Say what the library does and why you reached for it.

-- Show (at least briefly) how the same functionality could be done without it, so the interviewer knows you understand the underlying problem.
+- Show briefly how you would do the same thing without it, so the interviewer can see you understand the underlying problem.

 For example: